dividuum/xkcd-1110/README.md

 The site generated ~300k visits (I don't have exact numbers, since access.logs where disabled and I only added analytics later).

+I estimate the number of total requests received to be around 500 million.

 At peak time the 100Mbit connection of my server was saturated.
 Here is the output (stripped) of varnishstat (I restarted varnish several times to flush